AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 JupyterHub has no GPUs, but you can check out the :ref:`instructions for using the Paniikki GPUs with the JupyterHub data
 <jupyter-gpu-paniikki>`.
+These instructions are still under
+development.

 Each notebook server is basically a Linux container primarily running a Juptyer notebook server.
 You may create Jupyter notebooks to interact with code in notebooks.
-To access a Linux shell, create a new terminal.
+To access a Linux bash shell, create a new terminal - this is a great place to learn something new.

 Terms of use